4d/docs/website/translated_docs/es/API/DataclassAttributeClass.md

 #### Descripción

-The `.mandatory` property <!-- REF DataClassAttributeClass.mandatory.Summary -->contains True if Null value input is rejected for the attribute<!-- END REF -->.
+La propiedad `.mandatory` <!-- REF DataClassAttributeClass.mandatory.Summary -->contiene True si se rechaza la entrada de valores Null para el atributo<!-- END REF -->.

-This property is not returned if [`.kind`](#kind) = "relatedEntity" or "relatedEntities".
+Esta propiedad no se devuelve si [`.kind`](#kind) = "relatedEntity" o "relatedEntities".
 > For generic programming, you can use **Bool**(dataClassAttribute.mandatory) to get a valid value (false) even if `.mandatory` is not returned.
 > **Warning**: This property corresponds to the "Reject NULL value input" field property at the 4D database level.
 It is unrelated to the existing "Mandatory" property which is a data entry control option for a table.